-Benefits of Radiant Heat
+What are the Benefits of Radiant Floor Heating?

 Forced air heat systems create drafts of warm air, cutting through the colder air in the home.
 The warmest places in the room are often the spaces right next to air vents.
 Radiant heat produces heat throughout the room without creating cold spots and hot spots.